 They include personalized learning, project-based learning (PBL), place-based education, formative assessment, and real-world learning.

 What are the best teaching methods?

 All the different approaches have their pros and cons, so none is superior to the other.
-The best teaching method is the one that students respond to.
+The best of all the teaching methods is the one that students respond to.

-As a teacher, the most crucial thing to decide is the types of teaching methods that you will use in your classroom.
-To do this, you first have to understand your students' needs and find out which methods will be most suited to them.
+As a teacher, the most crucial thing to decide is the types of teaching methods you will use in your classroom.
+To do this, you first have to understand your students' needs and find out which methods will be most suitable.